dojo/dojo.io/site/source/tutorials/1030_routing/index.md

 ---
 layout: tutorial
 title: Routing
-overview: In this tutorial, you will learn how to use Dojo 2's declartive routing within your application.
+overview: In this tutorial, you will learn how to use Dojo 2's declarative routing within your application.
 ---

 {% section 'first' %}

-# Appliction routing
+# Application routing

 ## Overview

-Add routing overview here.
+Dojo 2's routing is a powerful set of tools to support declarative routing using a high order component, an `Outlet` and a component that creates links with a `href` generated from an `outlet` name.

+In this tutorial, we will start with a basic application with no routing.
+We will use Dojo 2's declarative routing to configure some routes, create `outlets` from our existing widgets and use the `Link` component to create links for the application outlets.

 ## Prerequisites
 You can [download](../assets/1030_routing-initial.zip) the demo project and run `npm install` to get started.